Adobe Experience Platform Glossary

 Rule Component: In Experience Platform Launch, rule components are the events, conditions, and actions that make up a rule.

 Runtime: Runtime specifies a runtime environment for a machine learning recipe.
-Spark and PySpark runtimes allow direct upload of a binary recipe source (.jar) file.
-Python, R, and Tensorflow runtimes enable input of a URL to a docker image for a recipe source.
+Python, R, Spark, PySpark, and Tensorflow runtimes enable input of a URL to a docker image for a recipe source.

 Sample Data: Sample data is a preview of a data file, typically the first 100 rows, to provide a data scientist or engineer an idea of what schema or data is in the data file.